vinayak654321/-Heart-Disease-Predictor-/README.md

 👨‍💻 Author

-Ishan Mishra 💼 LinkedIn - www.linkedin.com/in/vinayak-bhise-83351a277 📧 Email: vbhise956@gmail.com
+vinayak Bhise 💼 LinkedIn - www.linkedin.com/in/vinayak-bhise-83351a277 📧 Email: vbhise956@gmail.com

 About
 No description, website, or topics provided.